mdros/card-game/README.md

 # Card Game

-A Star Wars card game built with Next.js frontend and GraphQL backend.
+A card war game built with Next.js frontend and GraphQL backend.

 ## Architecture